sitedata/checklyhq.com/site/content/docs/alerting/webhooks.md

 nutshell, you can:

 - Create a **custom URL** by adding in authentication tokens or other secret.
 - Create a **custom payload body** using any environment variables and specific instance variables per event.
+Note: that means that if you are attaching the webhook to a Group, you will be able to access Group-level variables, too.
 - **Debug and test the webhook** in the editor by sending test messages.

 ![webhook editor](/docs/images/alerting/webhook_editor.png)